 - Plan for the unexpected.
 Life can sometimes throw a monkey wrench into the best laid plans.
 To secure your financial well-being through all scenarios, make sure your goals are flexible and consider what you may need to do if certain assumptions don’t work out as planned.
 For example, if your financial goals depend on stock compensation or a potential bonus, understand that your odds of achieving your goals will be partly out of your control, due to the nature of those assets.
 Take care to set aside assets for immediate, high-priority goals, such as your child’s first college tuition payment.

-With a new decade on the horizon, new opportunities abound.
+With the new year on the horizon, new opportunities abound.
 As you head into the new year, I hope you will find inspiration from the great and challenging times of your past that made you who you are today.
 I hope these memories will help you face the upcoming year and decade with renewed confidence, hope and excitement.
-Here’s to an amazing 2020!
+Here’s to an amazing year!

-Need help setting your financial goals for 2020 or creating a path to success?
+Need help setting your financial goals or creating a path to success?
 Contact Freedom Trail Financial today.